csci104/site/labs/lab4/index.md

 Simple as that.
 Do the same for the other two classes, and we can then compile the main.

+[] Run compile commands for battle.cpp and pokemon.cpp

 #### 3.2 - Putting It All Together

 To compile the main, we just have to include all the .o files that we've already made in the g++ command.